tregoning/bulletTime.js/README.md

 * Ability to configure the resolution of the GIF
 * Options to trigger by sound, or relaying on NTP
 * Ability to cleanly add more shots without having to reload the admin page after each shot
+* Explore posibility of using something like camanjs.com to deal with camera differences
 * Documentation, and setup instructions

 #Plug: